joey-91/Dataiku_task/README.md

 ## Modelling
 I didn't get much improvement out of using tree-based methods, ultimately the Logistic Regression was more useful as I can easily view the model coefficients.
 I compared accuracy & recall to determine which model to use.
-Ultimately deciding on l2-Logistic Regression with upsampled, and one-hot encoded categoric variables.
+Ultimately deciding on l2-Logistic Regression with upsampled and one-hot encoded categoric variables.

 ## Findings
 Out of 96 variables, the ones most positively related to earning over $50,000 are: